380(?) (Early Series) Trough vase with recurved sides, footed.

 Length 26 cm.

-The glaze on the 380 Remued trough above is not quite typical Remued, nor typical Cornwell either.
+The glaze on the 380 Remued trough is not quite typical Remued, nor typical Cornwell either.

 These two pieces, however, both have glazes like it.
-The jug is from Premier (Remued
+The jug is Remued (

-Early Series 47), the vase is from Cornwell's.
+Early Series 47).
+The vase is unmarked but believed to be from Cornwell's.